- Position vehicles on the Start line.

 - As vehicle leaves the Start line record that time on the Start Recording form, from the clock on your clipboard.

 - In the event of a RallySafe tablet failure revert to a manual start procedure.
 For a manual start, with 10 seconds to go before the due Start time call out “10 seconds” and place the flag in the middle of the bonnet.
-At 5 seconds before the Start time commence counting down to one and then raise flag to signal GO when doing a manual start.
-Another official is to do the task of filling out the Start Recording forms if possible.
+At 5 seconds before the Start time commence counting down (5… 4… 3… 2… 1… GO) and then raise flag to signal GO when doing a manual start.
+Another Official (Tablet Operator) is to do the task of filling out the Start Recording forms if possible.

 - In the event of a vehicle stalling on the Start line, start the next vehicle from the other side of the road.

-- At the completion of the stage, pass all recording forms to the Stage Director to collect for “999” Sweep vehicle.
+- At the completion of the stage, pass all Recording forms to the Stage Director.

-- Assist in the pack up of the Start Area.
+- Assist in the pack up of the Start Control.

 Keep yourself safe and follows these tips!